ndecizion/ColaSecCyberRange/Docs/PFSense.md

+# PFSense Docs!

-# Create A VPN User in PFSense
+# Create A VPN User
 1. Log into PFSense web UI (Credentials are in KeePass)
    - https://99.174.223.246/ (at adam’s house)
    - 5 (local on the network)